benjamin-weiss/jquery.flot.watermark/README.md

 watermark: {
 	// common settings
 	mode: "text" or "image"
-	opacity: number between 0 and 1.0
+	order: "foreground" or "background"
 	position: "nw" or "n" or "ne" or "e" or "se" or "s" or "sw" or "w" or "c"
 	margin: number of pixels or [x margin, y margin]
+	opacity: number between 0 and 1.0
 	// text mode settings
 	text: string
 	color: color e.g. "rgb(0, 144, 200)"